Uzair-blip/Uzair-innovaxel-Yasin/readme.md

 # URL Shortener API Documentation

 ## Overview
 This document outlines the structure of the API endpoints for the URL Shortener service, including request formats, response structures, and installation instructions.

 ---
+THE FRONTEND DOCS is in frontend readme
 ## Installation and Setup

 ### Backend Installation